- 6 updates

 - Tottenham Hotspur responded by announcing they would send a questionnaire to all season ticket holders asking if the practice should stop

 - Fans reacted defiantly to the FA's statement on Saturday as they chanted the word, and "We'll sing what we want" throughout the 2-0 win over Norwich

 David Cameron says Tottenham Hotspur fans who use the word "Yid" in chants should not face prosecution.

-Jewish Chronicle the Prime Minister said: "There's a difference between Spurs fans self-describing themselves as Yids and someone calling someone a Yid as an insult.
+Speaking to the Jewish Chronicle the Prime Minister said: "There's a difference between Spurs fans self-describing themselves as Yids and someone calling someone a Yid as an insult.

 "You have to be motivated by hate.
 Hate speech should be prosecuted - but only when it's motivated by hate."